Vermont/Beverly station

-Vermont/Beverly station is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
+Vermont/Beverly station is an underground rapid transit station on the B Line of the Los Angeles Metro Rail system.
 It is located under Vermont Avenue at its intersection with Beverly Boulevard, after which the station is named, near the border of the Los Angeles neighborhoods of East Hollywood and Wilshire Center.

 Service

 Station layout

 Vermont/Beverly is a two-story station; the top level is a mezzanine with ticket machines while the bottom is the platform level.
 The station uses an island platform with two tracks.

 Connections

 As of spring 2024, the following connections are available: